The Cabin in the Woods: Plot

-The lab employees, seeing that Dana is the only survivor, celebrate the success of the rite, but are interrupted by a phone call from "The Director", revealing that Marty is still alive.
-Marty saves Dana and takes her to a hidden elevator he discovered.
-They descend into the lab and discover a large collection of different monsters locked in cages.
-Dana correlates them with the objects in the cabin's cellar and realizes that the objects determine which monsters are released.
-Cornered by security personnel, the pair release all the monsters, which wreak havoc and slaughter the staff; Hadley is killed by a merman while Dana accidentally stabs Sitterson, who bleeds to death.
+The lab employees celebrate the success of the rite, believing that Dana is the last survivor.
+However, Marty comes to her rescue, having previously survived the ambush.
+He takes her to a hidden elevator, and they descend into the lab and discover an extensive collection of monsters in cages.
+Dana correlates them with the objects in the cellar and realizes that the objects determine which monsters are released.
+Cornered by security personnel, the pair release all the monsters, which wreak havoc and slaughter the staff; Hadley is killed by a merman and Dana accidentally stabs Sitterson.

-Dana and Marty flee and discover an ancient temple, where they are confronted by The Director.
-She explains that worldwide annual rituals of human sacrifice are held to appease the Ancient Ones, a group of cruel subterranean deities.
-Each region has its own ritual, and the American ritual involves the sacrifice of five slasher film archetypes: the whore (Jules), the athlete (Curt), the scholar (Holden), the fool (Marty), and the virgin (Dana).
-The order of the killings is arbitrary as long as the whore dies first and the virgin dies last or survives.
-The Director urges Dana to kill Marty to complete the ritual and spare humanity, as all other rituals had failed that year.
-Dana is about to but is attacked by a werewolf, while Patience kills The Director; Marty proceeds to kill all except Dana.
+Dana and Marty discover an ancient temple, where the facility's director confronts them.
+She explains that annual human sacrifice rituals are held worldwide to appease the Ancient Ones, a group of cruel subterranean deities.
+Each region has its ritual, and the American ritual involves the sacrifice of five archetypes: the whore (Jules), the athlete (Curt), the scholar (Holden), the fool (Marty), and the virgin (Dana).
+The order is arbitrary as long as the whore dies first and the virgin dies last or survives.

-Deciding that humanity is not worth saving at the price of human sacrifices, Dana apologizes to Marty for almost killing him and the two share a joint while awaiting their fate.
-The temple floor collapses and a giant hand emerges from the ground, destroying the facility and the cabin as the world ends.
+The director urges Dana to kill Marty and complete the ritual, but as Dana considers it, a werewolf suddenly mauls her.
+Marty shoots the werewolf and scares it off, but the director attacks him.
+Patience Buckner arrives and kills the director before Marty kicks them into the pit below.
+Deciding that humanity is not worth saving, Dana and Marty apologize to each other and share a joint as the temple floor collapses.
+A giant hand bursts out of the ground, destroying the facility and the cabin in the process, bringing about the end of the world.